 EA didn't even bother to check if the excuse will hold up and they are about to repeat the same leaps of authenticity with Battlefield V. They are trying to sell British soldiers with katanas, female soldiers with mechanical arms and other nonsense as "features" under the guise of "battlefieldforeveryone".

 EA DICE and EA now seem to be using political correctness as an excuse, in order to further their business goals of selling huge amounts of cosmetics that will absolutely annihilate any notion of historical accuracy.
 I would normally presume Battlefield V is just set in an alternate dimension of sorts since it's a game, but EA and EA DICE decided to obliterate that theory as well.
-EA says the "V" in Battlefield V stands for "victory" which is a phrase popularised by Winston Churchill and widely used by the Allies and resistance organisations in particular during World War 2.
+EA says the which is a phrase popularised by Winston Churchill and widely used by the Allies and resistance organisations in particular during World War 2.

 Pink Vader may have been an excuse, but EA have made it a proper backup plan, in case the cosmetics method in Battlefield V failed.
 They can literally just say "we told you so", but that still doesn't excuse them for going to the extremes of portraying a disabled person on the front lines or even worse - a British commando with a katana on his back.

 The way EA DICE made these cosmetics gives Battlefield V the appearance of a super hero playground, rather than a World War 2 shooter.
 Now that I mention it, a "super hero playground" rings some bells.

 The battle royale genre is certainly dominating gaming at the moment and Fortnite is wrecking the global video game market with its wild growth.
 Fortnite is also known for its zany art style, and even wackier cosmetics.